bbhupen/real-time-chat-app/README.md

 ## Firease Requirements

-Before installing and running the application, make sure you have the following requirements satisfied:
+Before installing and running the application, make sure you have the following requirements satisfied on firebase:

 - Firebase Auth
 - Firestore Database